-The incretin mimetic exenatide (Byetta)

-is currently approved for use in combination with metformin, with or without a sulfonylurea.

-Exenatide works by several mechanisms, including enhancement of glucose-dependent insulin secretion, suppression of glucagon secretion, slowing of gastric emptying, and improvement in beta-cell function.
+The incretin mimetic exenatide (Byetta) is approved for use in combination with metformin, with or without a sulfonylurea.
+It works by several mechanisms, including enhancement of glucose-dependent insulin secretion, suppression of glucagon secretion, slowing of gastric emptying, and improvement in beta-cell function.
 Thiazolidinediones (TZDs), on the other hand, work primarily by reducing peripheral insulin resistance.

-Given the pathophysiology of type 2

-diabetes and the actions of exenatide and [TZDs], this combination therapy may be especially useful in long-term management," said Dr. Zinman, who is professor of medicine and holds the Sam and Judy Pencer Chair in Diabetes at the University of Toronto.
+"Given the pathophysiology of type 2 diabetes and the actions of exenatide and [TZDs], this combination therapy may be especially useful in long-term management," said Dr. Zinman, a professor of medicine who holds the Sam and Judy Pencer Chair in Diabetes at the University of Toronto.

-In a placebo-controlled, double-blind trial involving 233 patients with hemoglobin A{1c} levels of 7.1%-10% despite use of a TZD alone (20%) or a TZD plus metformin (80%), 121 were randomized to receive two daily injections of exenatide for 16 weeks (5-mg doses in the first 4 weeks, 10 mg thereafter), while the other 112 received placebo injections.
+In a placebo-controlled, double-blind trial involving 233 patients with hemoglobin $A{1c}$ levels of 7.1-10% despite use of a TZD alone (20%) or a TZD plus metformin (80%), 121 were randomized to receive two daily injections of exenatide for 16 weeks (5-mg doses in the first 4 weeks, 10 mg thereafter), while the other 112 received placebo injections.
 The study was conducted in 49 centers, including 37 in the United States, 7 in Spain, and 5 in Canada.

 Of 35 patients from the exenatide group who withdrew prior to the end of the study, 19 (15.7% of the whole exenatide group) did so because of adverse events, compared with 2 of 16 controls (1.8% of the whole control group) who withdrew.
-Nausea was the most common adverse event, occurring overall in 40% of the exenatide group versus 15% of the placebo group and resulting in withdrawal in 9% and 2%, respectively.